Changissnz/nu_merchant_principal/README.md

 Those that place great reliance on the deceptive power of illusions do so for their defensive power.
-This specifying of illusion as for defensive rather than offensive power should serve as an orthodoxy, in order to clarify on the confusion.
+This specifying of illusion as for defensive rather than offensive power should serve as the orthodoxy, in order to clarify on the confusion.
 Those deceived by illusions act out of error, and these errors are either also anticipated by a forward-thinking illusionist for launch points of their action, or desired by the illusionist to somehow yield the coincidence of their own gains through the deceived's mistake/s.
-As both a projecting influencer and a defensive apparatus, there are those kinds of simplistic propers that do not believe the illusionist to be merely a benign defendor.
+There are those kinds of simplistic propers that do not believe the illusionist to be merely a benign defendor, as both a projecting influencer and a defensive apparatus.
 The status is what the prideful seeks.
 This status could be an equilibrium, a harmony with their surroundings of both natural and artificial construct; that would appear modest.
 Objectives geared for this equilibrium would position the prideful